 John attributes my new-found energy to being well rested because I have faithfully used my CPAP machine for six weeks now, including during my afternoon naps.
 I agree.
 Who could feel energetic after stopping breathing 147 times every hour because of sleep apnea?
 (The respiratory therapist said mine was the worst case they had ever seen.)

 It is ironic that although I am much more energetic than I used to feel, I still need at least 10 hours of sleep every day.
-But everyone of l'age certain can be envious that I can drink a quart of water within an hour of retiring and sleep peacefully throughout the night because of my drainage system.
+But everyone of l'age certain can be envious that I am able to drink a quart of water within an hour of retiring and sleep peacefully throughout the night because of my new drainage system.

 Yesterday, a major marker of progress was getting my medi-port removed.
 This was the device used to infuse all chemotherapeutic fluids (see, “So What’s Chemo Like, Anyway?”
 September 24, 2011).
 I hated that bump on my upper chest and what it symbolized, and was grateful that my oncologist allowed it to be removed.
 I was higher than a helium balloon when the procedure was concluded.

-I am eager to return to work after moving through a mild depression at leaving behind a rhythm of living that I came to love.
+I am eager to return to work after moving through a mild depression at leaving behind a rhythm of living that I have come to love.
 I now know that I will enjoy retirement when the time comes.

 © Jean DiMotto, 2012